kind2-mc/kind2/doc/usr/content/Home.md

 A multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.

-Kind 2 takes as input a Lustre file annotated with properties to prove invariant (see [Lustre syntax](./2_input/1_lustre.md#lustre-input)), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
+Kind 2 takes as input a Lustre file annotated with properties to be proven invariant (see [Lustre syntax](./2_input/1_lustre.md#lustre-input)), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
 To ease processing by front-